jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Choose from four epic mod versions to suit your Halo vibe! 👽 Se is for Scaling Enabled!

+## 🔵 Halo 3 Main Menu Mods

+## 🟡 H3ho4kmmm 🎮 Upscaled textuers only

+This is for Ports all Halo 3 main menu and campaign maps to ElDewrito 0.7.1.

+Includes 4K menu textures for a stunning look.

+## 🟢 H3ho4kmmm4k-Se 🛡️ Upscaled textuers +  Main Menu Mod Scaling Enabled

+Same as above, but with mod scaling enabled for extra polish.
+(This rescales the Main Menu to be true 4k)

 ## 🔵 Halo Online Main Menu Mods